Rishwyn/Random-User-Generator/README.md

   python main.py
 ```

-To sort the CSV file
+To sort the CSV file in the ascending order of firstName

 ```bash
   python sort.py